s4shaNull/COMP2020-P5-Cache-Nguyen-Dinh-Cuong/README.md

 2. What is the smallest capacity that brings the miss rate to less than 5%?
 - Answer: 2^14 B or 16 KB
 3. Today's processors generally have 32KB to 128KB first-level data caches.
 By what ratio does increasing the cache size from 16KB to 32KB reduce the miss rate?
 (2.0 would be halving the miss rate; 1.0 would be no change in miss rate; less than 1.0 would be an increase in misses).
+- Answer: 1.62/1.34 = 81/67 ~ 1.209
+4. By what ratio does increasing the cache size from 32KB to 64KB reduce the miss rate?
+- Answer: 1.34 / 1.17 = 134/117 ~ 1.145
+5. When deciding on an ideal cache size, engineers typically look for the "knee" of the curve.
+(Links to an external site.)
+When considering various cache sizes, we want the point at which increasing to that size yields a great benefit, but increasing beyond that size yields far less benefit.
+What would you say is the ideal cache size for a direct mapped cache?